ni-kismet/engineering-flot/API.md

  - defaultTickFormatter (value, axis, precision)

-    Returs the default formatted value for a given axis.
+    Returns the default formatted value for a given axis.

  - expRepTickFormatter (value, axis, precision)

-    Returs the formatted value for a representation with exponent.
+    Returns the formatted value for a representation with exponent.

  - computeTickSize (min, max, noTicks, tickDecimals)

-    Returs the size used for axis ticks.
+    Returns the size used for axis ticks.
 This is used internally.

 There are also some members that let you peek inside the internal